pindjouf/BXL-Cyber-Camp/projects/monitoring_101/pers. docu/research.md

 ### Security
 **How can monitoring practices keep your system safe?**

-- Automate alerts when there are too many failed authentication attempts.
+- Setup alerts for when there are too many failed authentication attempts.
--
+- Alerts for failed backups/automated reports.

-### The Commands
+### Report draft on osmc-Edmund (Media server)